Skip to main content

 The analysis revealed positive effects on sleep quality, anxiety, depression, and fatigue.
 These subjective improvements are likely direct consequences of the hormonal and neurotransmitter shifts discussed.
 For example, the reduction in evening cortisol levels facilitates better sleep onset and maintenance.
 The increase in GABA contributes to the anxiolytic effects.

-The data also showed a significant positive impact on (BMD).
+The data also showed a significant positive impact on bone mineral density (BMD).
 While the primary mechanism for this is likely the mechanical stress placed on bones during weight-bearing exercises like yoga and tai chi, the hormonal effects cannot be discounted.
 Chronic hypercortisolism is known to inhibit osteoblast activity and promote bone resorption.
 By mitigating cortisol excess, mind-body practices may help to create a more favorable environment for bone maintenance, supplementing the direct mechanical benefits of the exercises.

 Quantitative Outcomes from Meta-Analysis of Mind-Body Interventions